oliverataylor/Epsilonic/README.md

 python epsilonic.py
 ```

-Use the dropdown to change the style, **PAUSE** to stop or resume playback, and close the window when you are done.
+Use the dropdown to switch between styles, **PAUSE** to stop or resume playback, and close the window when you are done.
 Epsilonic creates a temporary `dream_A.mid` file while it runs and removes it on close.

 ## Files